masonw19/Space-Invaders-Pygame/README.md

 5. Use the following command in command prompt to begin the game: `python spaceInvader.py`

 ## Concept
-My implementation of the Space Invaders game holds the same concepts as the original game.
+My implementation of the Space Invaders game holds similar concepts to the original game.
 For example, the player spaceship shoots the aliens and when the lasers hit the aliens the user will gain points and level up which increases the game difficulty.
 The game ends once the aliens gets to the same row as the spaceship.